dailymotion/allure-go/README.md

 This project is still in progress.
 Here is the list of available features :
 - It is possible to create a test object in the report with the `allure.Test()` method.
 - It is possible to create a step object inside a test object of the report with the `allure.Step()` method.
-- It is possible to pass parameters to a test object or a step object with the `allure.TestWithParameters()` and `allure.StepWithParameters()` methods.
+- It is possible to pass parameters to a test object or a step object.
 - It is possible to add attachments to a test object or a step object with the `allure.AddAttachment()` method (depending if it is called inside an `allure.Test()` wrapper or an `allure.Step()` wrapper).
+- Setup and Teardown phases are available and can be specified with `allure.BeforeTest()` and `allure.AfterTest()` functions accordingly.

 ## Improvements needed